TestArmada/guacamole/README.md

-# guacamole
+# magellan-saucelabs-plugin

-`guacamole` is a wrapper for the SauceLabs platform API (i.e. the browser/platform selector API).
+`magellan-saucelabs-plugin` is a wrapper for the SauceLabs platform API (i.e. the browser/platform selector API).

 ### Features:
   - Standardized browser identification with machine and human-readable browser identifiers.